matgyver/matgyver.github.com/aboutme.md

 Presentations and Papers
 ========================
+B. Ahn, M. Nelson (2018).  *Assessment of the effects of using the cooperative learning pedagogy in a hybrid mechanics of materials course Introduction and literature review*.
+International Journal of Mechanical Engineering Education.

+M. Nelson, B. Ahn (Oct.
+2017).  *Improving Engineering Students Professional Development Skills in the Make to Innovate Program*.
+2017 IEEE Frontiers in Education Conference (FIE), Indianapolis, IN

+M. Nelson (May 2016).  *Implementation and evaluation of a software defined radio based radiometer*.
+Masters Thesis - Iowa State University.

 M. Nelson (June 2015).  *Wireless Sensor Networks for High Altitude Balloons*.
 6th Annual Academic High Altitude conference, Chicago, IL

 M. Nelson E. Harstad (June 2014).  *Using the Nucleo Board and mbed for High Altitude Ballooning.*  2-day workshop taught at the 5th annual Academic High Altitude Conference, Grand Forks, ND